 Texas Children’s is proud to be an equal opportunity employer.
 All applicants and employees are considered and evaluated for positions at Texas Children's without regard to mental or physical disability, race, color, religion, gender, national origin, age, genetic information, military or veteran status, sexual orientation, gender identity, marital status or any other protected Federal, State/Province or Local status unrelated to the performance of the work involved

-We are searching for a an Inpatient Nurse, Woodlands ICU—someone who works well in a fast-paced hospital setting.
+We are searching for a an Inpatient Nurse, Woodlands PICU—someone who works well in a fast-paced hospital setting.
 In this position you’ll provide quality nursing care to patients by assessing, planning, educating, implementing, and evaluating age appropriate care in a manner that incorporates family centered principles and cost effective care.
 We need someone who can collect and analyze data from the medical record in order to coordinate patient care.

 Think you’ve got what it takes?

 - Performs and documents assessment of the patient/family including biophysical, psychosocial, developmental (age-appropriate), culture, spiritual, and environmental needs in an organized and systematic manner